Image credit: Getty

-Unless you’ve been living under a rock, you’ve most likely heard of TikTok, the latest social media craze to capture teens and kids across the country.
-But what is the TikTok app?
+Unless you’ve been living under a rock, you’ve most likely heard of TikTok, the social media craze that has captured teens and kids across the country.
+With hundreds of millions of users, TikTok is undoubtedly one of America’s favorite pastimes in quarantine.
+But what is it?
 Are there age restrictions?
 Is TikTok safe for young adults to use?

-Here’s what you need to know about the popular music video app before you let your kids create their own TikTok content.
+Here’s what you need to know about TikTok before you let your kids download the app.

 What is TikTok?